Stabbath/world-gen-prototype/README.md

 - **Oceanic-continental:** the oceanic plate gets subducted underneath the continental plate.
 This causes uplift of the continental crust, causing mountain chains as well, but I think typically smaller than continental-continental (e.g. Andes).
   - Additionally, there's a bit of a magmatic mess going down with the melting of the subducted plate, which leads to volcanism and the creation of new continental crust, in addition to the uplift.

+Another consideration is that at the subduction boundary, a deep trench always forms.

-# Modeling 3: Hot Spots
+# Modelling 3: Hot Spots
 Hot Spots are places on the earth's crust where magma seeps upwards, disconnected from any boundary line.
 They are considered to have a constant position, unlike boundaries which often move with the plates.
 As they periodically emit matter through volcanism, they form mountains.
 As the plates move through and away, this causes island chains (e.g. Hawaii).
 If there's enough mass to reach sea level, it's what's called a "seamount".
 These islands are really a series of volcanoes with varying levels of activity: as a volcano gets pushed away from the hot spot, its activity decreases until it becomes extinct.

 They are mostly centered on and around divergent boundaries (although it can still be quite distant), and *never* appear on top of subductive boundaries (the main type of convergence).